ndneighbor/ndneighbor.githib.io/readme.md

 As the design process goes along, I will be writing down some interesting notes.

+Its hard as shit to get the proper CSS marquee text

 ### Design Features

 1. Animated Pretentious Descriptors About Myself